cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/getting-started/workshop-setup.md

 In this lab you will setup a work environment for the CloudBees CI Workshop.

-If you haven't already received the link for the CLoudBees CI Workshop cluster, then ask your instructor for it.
+If you are attending a CloudBees led workshop then these setup steps should be completed before the start of the workshop event.

 ## GitHub Setup